SkynetLabs/skynet-kernel/README.md

 + Need to update Homescreen to be able to handle the 'skynetKernelLoadFailed' message.

++ We need to update the progressiveFetch protocol to parse and display the error in the event of a 400 response from the portal.
+We should probably still assume malice in that case but at the very least we want to relay the error back to the user in case it's a genuine problem with the applicaiton.

 + We need to update the progressiveFetch API so that in the event of a malicious portal (or even a dysfuncitonal one), we can track that portal for the given API endpoint.
 This includes changing the way we handle the catch for